MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 This code is probably unfamiliar unless the developer has built an iOS app before, but it’s fairly simple.

-The `FinishedLaunching` method runs after the app has been instantiated, and it’s responsible for actually creating the app's window and beginning the process of displaying the view in it.
+The `DidFinishLaunching` method runs after the app has been instantiated, and it’s responsible for actually creating the app's window and beginning the process of displaying the view in it.

 The `WillTerminate` method will be called when the user or the system has instantiated a shutdown of the app.
 The developer should use this method to finalize the app before it quits (such as saving user preferences or window size and location).